nathanenterline/nathan_enterline/README.md

 - [SOFTWARE BILL OF MATERIALS](https://github.com/nathanenterline/SBOM-Research/blob/main/README.md)
 - [AIBOM (Concept Paper)](https://github.com/nathanenterline/AIBOM/blob/main/README.md)

+## Home Lab
+For my home lab I used Oracle VM VirtualBox to create a testing environment consisting of two main machines (Windows VM & Linux VM).
+Both machines are connected through an internal network where I am able to securly perfrom penatration testing techniques.

 ## Tools
 Below I have provided a list of a few tools that I have direct expeince with along with their associated catogriores